-With summer winding down in Huntingburg, now is a good time to get a head start on air conditioner maintenance.
+With summer coming to an end in Huntingburg, now is a good time to get a head start on air conditioner maintenance.

-If you haven’t taken care of it lately, it could be full of mud and yard refuse.
-This buildup can decrease your unit’s efficiency and cause it to stop working.
+If you haven’t cleaned it this year, it could be blocked with mud and debris from your yard.
+This buildup can reduce your unit’s efficiency and cause it to malfunction.
 Or require replacement faster.

-We advise having your air conditioning system professionally maintained once a year.
+We suggest having your air conditioning system professionally tuned-up every year.
 Why?
-A clean system can be more energy efficient, which could save you money on electric expenses.
+A clean system can be more energy efficient, which could save you money on utility costs.

-Routine AC maintenance also helps our technicians locate and handle small issues before they develop into expensive problems.
+Regular AC maintenance also helps our technicians discover and address minor issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing